Dark-Gran/Farstar-2/README.md

 *Use F1 in game to show Help/Instructions.*
 If you'd like to give me feedback or see my other projects, [talk to us on Discord!](https://discord.com/invite/N4JxKsX3Q5)[![discord-icon](discord32flip.png)](https://discord.com/invite/N4JxKsX3Q5)

-If you want to know about _everything_ we do, I'll be happy if you [follow me on my humble Twitter](https://twitter.com/DarkGran_CZ).
+If you want to learn about _everything_ we do, I'll be happy if you [follow me on my humble Twitter](https://twitter.com/DarkGran_CZ).

 [_(jump to spoilers)_](#screenshots)